OfficeDev/office-js-docs-pr/reference/word/contentcontrol.md

 #### Returns
 [Range](range.md)

-#### Known Issues
+#### Known issues
-This method results in long latency in Word Online compared to other platforms.
-Suggest not to use this method too frequently to avoid bad user experience, and use it when there is no other better solutions for your Add-in.
+This method results in long latency in Word Online, which can affect users' experience of your add-in.
+We recommend that you use this method only when no other solution is available.

 #### Examples
 ```js